Who?

 Of course I have favorite technologies and tools as well, but they come second to the “primary mission” of creating useful things that actually work.

-Here are a few projects that have been milestones in my career as an independent.
+Here are a few projects that have been milestones in my career as an independent, back in the days.

 Solr indexer evaluation, customization and implementation